muratk3n/thirdwave/en/README.md

 Disney knows it too; word is K. Kennedy, the Disney exec behind the new direction is sidelined.

 "Why do you say Disney Star Wars was unsuccesful?
-One of them grossed a billion"
+One of their movies grossed a billion"

 ---